-Randomness Generation · Cloudflare Randomness Beacon docs
+Randomness Generation

 Computability: There exists an efficient algorithm to compute

-𝑒. drand currently uses the Barreto-Naehrig curve BN256.
+𝑒.
+Drand currently uses the Barreto-Naehrig curve BN256.

 BLS Signatures

 To generate publicly-verifiable, unbiasable, distributed randomness, drand utilizes threshold Boneh-Lynn-Shacham (BLS) signatures.
-First we'll describe regular BLS signatures and then the threshold variant.
+First we will describe regular BLS signatures and then the threshold variant.

 BLS signatures are short signatures that rely on bilinear pairings and consist only of a single element in